bnmtthws/bnmtthws.github.io/_pages/people.md

 Leisl received her B.Sc. in Zoology at University College London (UCL) in the UK where she completed a research project looking at the evolution of biomineralization in molluscs.
 Leisl now continues her work in invertebrate zoology, looking at the genomic and molecular mechanisms behind sensory behaviour in the <i>Aedes aegypti</i> mosquito.
 <br/> <br/>

+{: #jonathan }
+### Jonathan Chiang, M.Sc.
+Student, Genome Sciences and Technology (2023-present)

+Jonathan was a Biology Co-op Undergraduate Research Assistant in 2021.
+After graduating from UBC in 2022 with a degree in Biology and a Masters of Management from the Sauder School of Business, he returned to the lab as a M.Sc. student where he is working on genome assembly and annotation.
+<br/> <br/>

 {: #elsa}
 ### Elsa Cyr, M.Sc.
 Student, Zoology (2021-present; co-supervised with [Mike Gordon](https://www.zoology.ubc.ca/~gordon/))
 Elsa received her B.Sc. in Biology at UBC where she completed a research project investigating optimal flight patterns in birds with various stimuli.
 She has an interest in physiology, genetics, and neurobiology.
 Elsa now works in the Ben Matthews lab and the Mike Gordon lab investigating the cellular and molecular basis of taste processing in <i>Aedes aegypti</i> mosquitoes using the <i>Drosophila melanogaster</i> taste mechanism model.